vldmrrfrts/vldmrrfrts/README.md

     print(learning())
     determination = "A LOT!"
     try:
-        if determination == "A LOT": # Which is always true! raise OverflowError
+        if determination == "A LOT!": # Which is always true! raise OverflowError
     except OverflowError:
         print("Exploring to the fullest potential!")